conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

   -e KAFKA_SECURITY_PROTOCOL=SASL_SSL \
   -e KAFKA_SASL_JAAS_CONFIG="org.apache.kafka.common.security.scram.ScramLoginModule required username='usr' password='pw';" \
   -e GATEWAY_FEATURE_FLAGS_MULTITENANCY=true \
+  -e GATEWAY_FEATURE_FLAGS_INTERNAL_LOAD_BALANCING=false \
   -e GATEWAY_ADMIN_API_USERS=[{username: adminChangeMe, password: conduktorChangeMe, admin: true}}]
 ```

 :::info

 Virtual clusters is disabled by default to get you up and running with Gateway quicker and simpler.
-When disabled Gateway will use the existing kafka credentials of the app to connect to the cluster, allowing it to passthrough the Gateway.
+When disabled Gateway will use the existing kafka credentials of the client app to connect to the cluster, allowing it to passthrough the Gateway.
 To get the most out of Conduktor Gateway multi-tenancy should later be activated.

+To disable this Passthrough, and activate virtual clusters, set the environemnt variable as follows, `GATEWAY_FEATURE_FLAGS_MULTI_TENANCY: true`
+You can see this declared in the example above, for more detail see the `Gateway Security` page.

 :::
 ### Host/Port Configurations